japhb/perl6-most-wanted/most-wanted/bindings.md

-= Most wanted native bindings
+# Most Wanted Native Bindings

 These are the native libraries that are most wanted as NativeCall bindings rather than as Perl 6 source ports.
 Often this is because the native library